ocelothe/Librestile/README.md

 I designed my glyphs using Inkscape - since I am familiar with Inkscape, it was a pretty easy task, that also allowed to play around with my creativity.
 Next, I imported the glyphs into FontForge, when I adjusted spacing, some kerning and generate slanted weight (around -10).
 I also generated webfont .woff files using FontSquirrel's Webfont Generator.

+### In this repo, you can find my Inkscape workspace for the font, glyphs exported to .svg from fontforge (check out this tutorial if you also want to do it: https://www.youtube.com/watch?v=bS2xwBIW6Lg) and also .sfd files from FontForge.

 ##

 ![alt text](https://github.com/ocelothe/Librestile/blob/main/documentation/Librestile%20Extended.png?raw=true)